fgr1986/rram_multilevel_driver/README.md

 Substitute it with the most convenient one, but take into account that results may vary depending on it.
 You must rerun the whole methodology.

-# From the paper submitted to IEEE TCAS1
+# Abstract from the paper submitted to IEEE TCAS1

   Memristor crossbar arrays naturally accelerates neural networks applications by carrying out